 In terms of attractions to draw in tourists, it relies mainly on its lavish accommodation, which largely features expensive, 5-star hotels, with stunning grounds, architecture, and furnishings, to make even the pickiest visitors feel like they are treating themselves to a little luxury while they are away.

-Best places to stay in San Isidro:
+Best places to stay in Lima in San Isidro for first-time visitors:

 - luxury: The Westin Lima Hotel & Convention Center